 “The world is awash with high school and college students who know the content of their science text books but can’t think their way out of a paper bag.
-That’s not what grad schools want, that’s not what labs want and that’s not what makes for an informed citizenry.
-In science teaching, we should spend considerable time allowing students to discover ideas themselves."
+That’s not what grad schools want, that’s not what labs want and that’s not what makes for an informed citizenry."

 The study of science at The Putney School revives, instills and encourages curiosity about the natural world by equipping students with the habits of mind needed to ask and answer questions using scientific method.
 Courses introduce fundamental biological, chemical, and physical principles through active inquiry, experimentation, direct instruction and exercises in problem solving.
 Advanced tutorials in the sciences are available.
 Upon graduation, students have understanding of essential methods and content sufficient for lifelong learning, responsible citizenship, and for further study of science at the university level, all with curiosity intact.